vanikarun21/web_developer_portfolio/README.md

 # Vani Karun's professional portfolio url
 * The professional portfolio contains my resume and coding projects.
 * The work section has a sample of my coding work.
 When you click the images under work section, the application opens up in a separate tab to view and explore.
-* Contact me section has
+* Contact me section has linkedIn link that will take you to the profile page.
+The secion also has phone number and email address to reach out.

 https://vanikarun21.github.io/web_developer_portfolio/
 ## User Story
 * AS AN employer